Three ecosystems. Three collections. One circular loop.

 Step-by-step documentation of creation at Fab Lab Lisboa

-Each piece numbered and signed — your key to the full story
+Each piece traceable — your key to the full story

 No vague claims.
 No greenwashing.
 Just real data you can check yourself.